apollosolutions/managed-federation-resiliency/webhook-aws/README.md

 - An S3 bucket for storing supergraph schema backups.
 - A Lambda function for receiving the Build Notification webhook from Studio.
 - A Lambda function that serves as a fallback for the supergraph delivery Uplink API.
-- A Lambda function for serving the gateway using [apollo-server-lambda](https://www.npmjs.com/package/apollo-server-lambda).
+- A Lambda function for serving the gateway using [apollo-server-lambda](https://www.npmjs.com/package/apollo-server-lambda). **This is just for demonstration purposes.
+Your gateway can live anywhere, as long as it can make requests to the fallback supergraph delivery lambda function.**
 - API Gateways for routing to HTTP requests to the Lambda functions.
 - Support for secure webhooks using a secret.